 This Long Branch homeowner could not have been more pleased.

 A Cowleys home improvement crew was brought in to handle this clean-up.
-We removed the soiled insulation, sanitized and deodorized the space, and installed 10” of our blown cellulose TAP (“Thermal-Acoustical-Pest Control”) insulation.
-This insulation has exceptional thermal qualities.
+We removed the soiled insulation, sanitized and deodorized the space, and installed 10” of our blown-in cellulose insulation.
 After it is installed and settles, this dense fire-retardant thermal blanket does an amazing job holding in heat in the winter and conditioned air in the summer.
-It is an energy efficient money-saver for homeowners.
+It is an energy-efficient money-saver for homeowners.
 Also, unlike fiberglass rolls, the coverage of blown insulation is complete and comprehensive.
-We can fill in all of those hard-to-fit spaces that rolls often miss.
+We can fill in all of those hard-to-fit spaces that roll often miss.
 This insulation also helps with sound and noise dampening.
 Finally, it even has an effective pest control component.
 A specialized form of borate is added to the paper fibers.
 If an insect comes into contact with borate particles will ingest it as part of its grooming, and soon thereafter it’s “game over.”
-It’s important to mention that borates are are only lethal to insects.
+It’s important to mention that borates are only lethal to insects.
 It’s completely safe and non-toxic for humans and, for that matter, any other mammal.